catapinedajr/Admin-Portal/CONTENT_CREATION_FRAMEWORK.md

 4. **Solution Preview**: How Bitcoin addresses this specific problem
 5. **Call to Action**: Transition to quiz for comprehension

+**Sequential Building Strategy**:
+- **Day 1**: Establish foundation concept
+- **Days 2-3**: Build complexity by referencing Day 1 insights
+- **Days 4-7**: Layer advanced concepts using previous days' knowledge
+- **Weekly Recap**: Day 7 should synthesize the week's progression

+**AVOID Generic Linking Phrases**:
+- ❌ "Yesterday we learned about..."
+- ❌ "Building on our previous discussion..."
+- ❌ "As we discovered in Day X..."
+- ❌ "Continuing from where we left off..."

+**NATURAL Flow Techniques**:
+- ✅ Reference concepts without explicitly mentioning previous days
+- ✅ Build on established understanding through context
+- ✅ Use "Now that you understand [concept]..." for seamless transitions
+- ✅ Let content complexity naturally increase without forced references

 **Writing Guidelines**:
 - Maximum 15 words per sentence
 - Use familiar analogies (grocery stores, paychecks, bank accounts)